PdxCodeGuild/Full-Stack-Day-Class/intro/notes/courseexpectations.md

 They are to formally assess your progress.
 The goal of this class is to become a proficient developer;
 the only way to demonstrate that to me is to actually submit working programs.
+We want you to succeed in your capstone, and we want to make sure you're prepared.

 If you are seriously falling behind, you will have to drop the class.